weakish/docs-en/views/leanengine_webhosting_guide-python.md

 Your project has to follow the following structure to be recognized by LeanEngine and operate properly.

-{{fullName}} uses WSGI specification to run the project.
-There must be mandatory files `wsgi.py` and `requirements.txt` and optional file `.python-version`and`runtime.txt` in the project root directory.
-LeanEngine will start by firstly loading module `wsgi.py`, and call the WSGI function which uses the global variable of this module.
-Hence please make sure the `wsgi.py` file contains a global  `application` variables/function/class that is in accordance with the WSGI specification.
+{{fullName}} uses WSGI to run the project.  `wsgi.py` and `requirements.txt` must exist in the project root directory.  `.python-version` is optional.
+Please see below for its usage.
+LeanEngine will start by firstly loading the module `wsgi.py`, and call the WSGI entry point.
+Please make sure the `wsgi.py` file contains a global `application` variables/function/class that conforms to the WSGI specification.

-More information about **WSGI function**,please refer to [WSGI port](http://www.liaoxuefeng.com/wiki/0014316089557264a6b348958f449949df42a6d3a2e542c000/001432012393132788f71e0edad4676a3f76ac7776f3a16000) or [PEP333](https://www.python.org/dev/peps/pep-0333/)。
+For more information about **WSGI**,please refer to [PEP333](https://www.python.org/dev/peps/pep-0333/)。

 {% endblock %}
 {% block custom_runtime %}
-### Add third-party dependency module
+### Add third-party dependencies

-In`requirements.txt`, fill in the third-party modules for the project dependency, one module per line,like this:
+In`requirements.txt`, fill in the third-party dependencies of the project.
+One module per line:

 ```
 # From # sign to the end of the line are comments